zidatalab/zidatalab.github.io/_pages/Internal.md

 ### Usage

 1. **Create your profile** at [_data/authors.yml](https://github.com/zidatalab/zidatalab.github.io/blob/master/_data/authors.yml)  [(possible fields here)](https://mmistakes.github.io/minimal-mistakes/docs/authors/)
-2. **Add an avatar** if you like at [assets/images](https://github.com/zidatalab/zidatalab.github.io/tree/master/assets/images), note: It needs to be square.
+2. **Add an avatar** if you like at [assets/images](https://github.com/zidatalab/zidatalab.github.io/tree/master/assets/images).
+Note: It needs to be square.
 3. **Create content**
-3.1 [_posts](https://github.com/zidatalab/zidatalab.github.io/tree/master/_posts) are the main type of content this site is for.
+  - [_posts](https://github.com/zidatalab/zidatalab.github.io/tree/master/_posts) are the main type of content this site is for.
-3.2 [_projects](https://github.com/zidatalab/zidatalab.github.io/tree/master/_projects) are cumulative collections of posts with some background.
+  - [_projects](https://github.com/zidatalab/zidatalab.github.io/tree/master/_projects) are cumulative collections of posts with some background.
+So projects aren't created all the time..

 ### Ressources